This 16th century courtyard castle was built by Earl Robert Stewart, half-brother of Mary, Queen of Scots.

 Nowadays, it's a fascinating place to visit, providing a real hands-on experience.
 It's free and open all-year-round.

-The parish of Birsay has been at the centre of some of the most important moments in Orcadian history, from the Iron Age to the Picts, Norse and more.
-In the village, just along the road from the Earl's Palace you'll find the St Magnus Church.
+The parish of Birsay has been at the centre of some of the most important moments in Orcadian history, from the Iron Age to the Picts, the Norse-era and more.
+In the village, just along the road from the Earl's Palace, you'll find the St Magnus Church.
 A predecessor of the current church could have been the first burial place of St Magnus, Orkney's patron saint.